hargoniX/bachelor/thesis/thesis.typ

 ) <perf-packets>

 = Conclusion <conclusion>
-TODO: Write a proper Conclusion

-We thus conclude that we have successfully ported the driver onto L4 at a, most likely, comparable performance and on top of that succeeded in verifying all the properties that we set out to at a relatively small but not irrelevant scale.
+We thus conclude that we have successfully ported the driver onto L4 at a, most likely, comparable performance to ixy.
+On top of that we succeeded in verifying all the properties that we set out to at a relatively small but not irrelevant scale.

-== Further Work
-Three interesting kinds of work that could be built on top of this are relatively clear to us.
+Our work might be extended in roughly three directions that we briefly lay out below.

 First off one could attempt to turn `pc-hal` into a truly generic hardware abstraction layer like `embedded-hal` and thus achieve portable Rust-based user space drivers across multiple operating systems.

-Secondly, verix does right now exist mostly in a vacuum, it is not useful to other L4 tasks that wish to interact with the network, in particular VMs.
+Secondly, verix does mostly in a vacuum right now, it is not useful to other L4 tasks that wish to interact with the network, in particular VMs.
 For this purpose, one could implement and potentially verify a virtio adapter that lets verix communicate with other L4 tasks to provide (semi)-verified high-performance networking.

-Lastly, as already mentioned above, improving the queue size for which our proof can be conducted by improving @CBMC, Kani or our harnesses.
+Lastly, as already mentioned above, improving the queue size for which our proof can be conducted by improving @CBMC, Kani or our harnesses and thus enabling full verification of the real world application.